manassaloi/manassaloi.github.io/_posts/2021-09-14-twitter-games.markdown

 Why I still use twitter
 - Ego.
 I somehow keep thinking that a single thread I write might help someone take a big life or career decision.
 Yes, I am that vain.
 - People DM'ing me thanking me for my tweets makes me think they are/ I am important.
 - Dopamine hits.
-I don't use any other social media.
+I don't post on any other social media.
 - Career growth.
 I spent yesterday complaining about titles and calling most leaders winner of the startup lottery.
 By night I had a CEO reach out to me with a job offer.
-Though I still maintain Twitter is comes far down the priorities one should have if they want to have a successful tech career, but it does help at some level.
+Though I will continue to say that Twitter should remain far down the priorities one should have if they want to have a successful tech career, but it does help at some level.
 - I can complain about companies if I am unhappy and sadly it is the only platform where customer service folks listen to escalations.
 Also, don't have Facebook.
 So where else will I complain if my Amazon order is very late?
 - I have made a few really good friends from Twitter.
 No matter how much I shit on networking, I would have fewer people in my life without Twitter.